South China tiger: Population decline

-In the early 1950s, the South China tiger population was reported to number more than 4,000 individuals in the wild when it became the target of large-scale government ‘anti-pest’ campaigns promulgated by Mao Zedong’s Great Leap Forward.
+In the early 1950s, the South China tiger population was reported to number more than 4,000 individuals in the wild when it became the target of large-scale government 'anti-pest' campaigns killed 2000 Tigers in China.
 The effects of uncontrolled hunting were compounded by extensive deforestation and probable reduction in available prey, large-scale relocations of urban populations to rural locations leading to fragmentation of tiger populations and increased vulnerability to local extinction from stochastic events.
 By 1982, an estimated 150–200 South China tigers remained in the wild.

 By 1987, the remnant South China tiger population was estimated at 30–40 individuals in the wild, so that danger of extinction was imminent.
 During a survey in 1990, South China tiger signs were found in 11 reserves in the mountains of Sichuan, Guangdong, Hunan, Jiangxi and Fujian provinces, but these data were insufficient to estimate population size.
 No tigers were directly observed; evidence was limited to sightings of tracks, scrapings and reported sightings by local people.

 In 2001, field studies were carried out in eight protected areas encompassing 2214 km2 in five provinces of south-central China using camera traps, GPS technology, and extensive sign surveys, but no evidence of tigers was found.
 No scats observed by the field team could be positively verified as being from tigers.
 Evidence for possible tiger prey species was found in five locations.

 At the turn of the 21st century, there may still have been some South China tigers in the wild; local people had reported tracks and sightings in Qizimei Mountains Nature Reserve in Hubei province and in Yihuang County of Jiangxi Province.
 In May 2007, the government of China reported to the CITES secretariat that there is no confirmed presence and declared the goal to reintroduce South China tigers to the wild.
 In September 2007, a body of an Asian black bear was found in Zhenping County that had possibly been killed and eaten by a South China tiger.
 In October 2007, a supposed South China tiger attacked a cow in the same county.